UETCodeCamp/todo-api/README.md

 # Todo app API

-An example project REST API using NodeJS and MongoDB.
+An example REST API project using NodeJS(ExpressJS) and MongoDB.

 ## Features